-Water-based formula allows user to dilute the dressing to even a lower sheen if desired
+Water-based formula allows for dilution of the dressing to even a lower sheen if desired

-Should be used when detailing in body shops.
-Silicone-free dressing will not cause problems such as fish eyes
+Use when detailing in body shops.
+The silicone-free dressing will not cause problems such as fish eyes

 Will not damage any electrical components in your engine.
 Silicone dressings can be extremely harmful to O2 sensors and other electrical components